-Schools have the power to resist traditional narratives of education as a 'way out' of the place a child has grown up, as it resonated with our experience and understanding.
+Schools have the power to resist traditional narratives of education as a 'way out' of the place a child has grown up and instead foster a sense of being part of a worthwhile and skilled community - and one where, in these Covid times, people have often rallied round to offer practical help and solidarity'.
 We have emphasised how schools can help to develop communities and nurture a sense of place and community identity - but only if they are seen as understanding the realities of life in that community.